 - Corrective quality measures

-Corrective quality measures are aimed at rectifying the lack of quality, such as the investigation and fixing of anomalies that have been exposed by means of testing.
+Corrective quality measures are aimed at improving the quality level, such as refactoring code to improve maintainability, feature toggles to facilitate responding to problems, or the investigation of anomalies and fixing problems that have been exposed by means of testing.

 It is of vital importance that the various quality measures are cohesive.
 No single quality measure is an independent activity; it is only a small cog in the quality management wheel.
 Testing, for example, is only one of the forms of quality control that can be employed.
 Quality control is in turn only one of the activities aimed at guaranteeing quality.
 And quality assurance is, in the end, only one dimension of quality engineering.